Garden Spiders

 Many wolf spiders prove to be very good mothers: they put their eggs in a cocoon which they carry around till the young hatch!
 With some species the young even climb on their mother's back and are transported for one or two weeks that way.

-Wolf Spiders have a very good eye sight.
-They need to see well, for they hunt in broad daylight.
-Males differ from females.
+Wolf Spiders have a very good eyesight.
+It is crucial for them to see well because they hunt in broad daylight.
+Males differ from females by the looks.
 They are smaller, darker and their palps have developed into big, often black fans, which they wave in front of the females.
 These choose the best looking ones to mate with.

 4 Nursery Web Spiders (Pisauridae)

-Below you see a very common species in the garden: the Nursery Web Spider.
+Below you see a very common species in the garden, the Nursery Web Spider.
 On sunny days it can be found on the leaves of many plants in the garden taking a sunbath.
-In order to mate the male spider has to offer the female a present, such as a freshly caught fly.
-While she eats it, he quickly mates.
-And he better be quick, because a moment of carelessness and she will eat him without hesitation!
-After hatching the young are carefully guarded by their mother for some time.
-The colours in which the spider appears may vary from a light brown to a dark brown, but the line on the thorax is always there.
+In order to be able to mate the male spider has to offer the female a present, for instance, a freshly caught fly.
+While the female eats her food, the male quickly mates.
+And he better be quick, because a moment of carelessness can be lethal.
+The female will eat him without hesitation!
+After hatching, the young are carefully guarded by their mother for some time.
+The colours on the spider may vary from a light brown to a dark brown.
+Regardless of the colours there is always a visible line on the thorax.

 The Nursery Web Spider (Pisaura mirabilis) likes to bathe in the sunshine.